Are You a Micromanager?

 - You require weekly and monthly activity reports from your employees.

 - You hold frequent post-mortem meetings to second-guess every decision and action taken.

 - Your employees never take any initiative or come up with new ideas.
 You need to do their thinking for them.

 - You measure and monitor everything.
 Your motto could be, “If you can’t measure it, you can’t manage it.”

 - You never allow your employees to attend meetings for you.

 - You need to know what your employees are doing at all times.
 You have access to their calendars so that you can keep track of them.

 - You have high turnover and low employee engagement scores.
 When you do find a rare high performer, they quickly find another opportunity.

 10 or more: You are a stone-cold micromanager.
 You refuse to let go and trust your employees.
 You need to change your ways, or you’ll be doomed to a career full of frustration, burnout, and missed promotional opportunities.
 Talk it over with your boss, someone in human resources, a trusted peer, or an executive coach.
 There is hope for you, but you have to face the issue and want to change.

-None.
-Congratulations!
+None: Congratulations!
 You are an empowering leader who knows how to hire and develop great people and then turn them loose.
-Your employees must love you, your boss must be impressed, and you have no problem maintaining a healthy work-life balance.
+Your employees must love you, your boss must be impressed, and you probably have no problem maintaining a healthy work-life balance.
 Please make yourself available to any of those micromanagers that come to you for advice.